Banshee (character): Fictional character biography

-Sean Cassidy is discovered by the villainous Changeling, who invites him to join Factor Three.
-Cassidy declines upon learning Factor Three's goals.
-Factor Three, along with the Ogre, captures him and places a headband containing explosives around his head to force him to obey their commands.
+Sean Cassidy is born as the heir to the estate of Cassidy Keep, located in a remote part of County Mayo in the Republic of Ireland.
+Inheriting a small fortune, he graduates as a Bachelor of Science from Trinity College Dublin before eventually joining Interpol.
+He is later discovered by the villainous Changeling, who invites him to join Factor Three; Cassidy declines upon learning the group's goals.
+Factor Three, along with Ogre, captures him and places a headband containing explosives around his head to force him to obey their commands.
 Codenamed after the banshee, a spirit from Irish mythology, Cassidy is forced to perform various criminal missions for Factor Three.
 On a mission in New York City, Banshee encounters the X-Men.
 Professor X uses his telepathy to disarm the headband and remove it, allowing Banshee to help the X-Men defeat Factor Three.

-Later, Factor Three captures him again but he helps the X-Men defeat Factor Three's ally, the Mutant Master.
-The Sentinels capture him, but he is released from their captivity.
-While on the run from the Secret Empire, he fights Captain America and the Falcon, mistaking their then-fugitive status for a link to his pursuers.

 Banshee joins the second group of X-Men.
 After a mission at Krakoa, Banshee remains with the "New X-Men".
 Banshee accompanies the team on many different missions and is present for several key moments in the X-Men's history, including the first death of an X-Man, Thunderbird.
 He is also a key player during the first appearance of the Phoenix and the team's first encounter with the Shi'ar.
 While with the X-Men, he falls in love with Xavier's ex-girlfriend, Dr. Moira MacTaggert.
-Alongside the X-Men, he fights his cousin Black Tom Cassidy and the Juggernaut.
 Given his age, he frequently acts as a confidant for both Xavier and Cyclops, eventually convincing Cyclops to change his leadership style to better suit the older, more experienced second team of X-Men.

 When Banshee loses the use of his powers due to damaged vocal cords, he leaves the X-Men to stay with MacTaggert.